slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 gz sim
 ```

-### solving Gazebo crash on startup:
+### Solving Gazebo crash on startup:
 ```
 export QT_QPA_PLATFORM=xcb
 gz sim
 gz sim -v 4 shapes.sdf
 ```
-My Windows machine has good video card, and can act as X Window Server, relieving the Linux box.
+My Windows machine has a good video card, and can act as X Window Server, relieving the Linux box.

 Running Gnome Desktop on a different machine (Windows 10 with VcXsrv):
 ```